Distributed Sparse Linear Regression under Communication Constraints: Introduction

+On the theoretical front, in Section \ref{sec:theoretical_results} we derive exact support recovery guarantees, and mean squared error bounds for our scheme.
+Specifically, Theorem \ref{theorem:support_recovery_large_tau} considers the case where the communication per machine is extremely limited to $O(K\ln d)$ bits.
+Here the signal to noise ratio (SNR) needs to be relatively high.
+Next, Theorem \ref{theorem:support_recovery_thresholds_not_fixed} allows for a sub-linear communication of $O(d^{1-\alpha} \ln d)$ and guarantees exact support recovery at lower signal strengths.
+The proofs of our theorems rely on results regarding the distribution of debiased lasso estimators combined with sharp bounds on tails of binomial random variables.

-In Section \ref{sec:simulations} we present simulations comparing our schemes to previously proposed methods.
-These illustrate that with our algorithms, the fusion center correctly detects the support of $\theta^*$ and consequently accurately estimates $\theta^*$, even at low signal to noise ratios where each machine is unable to do so.
+Section~\ref{sec:simulations} presents simulations comparing our schemes to other distributed methods.
+In accordance to our theoretical analysis, these illustrate that in our scheme the fusion center recovers the support $\mathcal{S}$ and consequently accurately estimates $\theta^*$, even at low signal-to-noise ratios where each machine is unable to do so on its own.
 Furthermore, this is achieved with very little communication per machine compared to the dimension $d$.
-One insight from both the simulations and our theoretical analysis is that for the fusion center to detect the correct support, it is not necessary to require $M/2$ votes as suggested in \citet{barghi2021distributed} and \cite{chen2014split}.
-Instead, {as few as $O(\ln d)$ votes suffice to distinguish support from non-support indices.} Interestingly, under a broad range of parameter values, our schemes work as well as, and in some cases better than more communication intensive approaches.
+Interestingly, under a broad range of parameter values, our schemes work as well as, or even better than, more communication-intensive approaches.
 Our simulations also highlight the importance and advantages of a second round of communication.
-Specifically, even though a single-round scheme based on averaging debiased lasso estimates, as proposed by \citet{lee2017communication}, is minimax rate optimal and finds the correct support, it nonetheless may output an estimate with a larger mean squared error than that of our scheme.
+Specifically, even though a single-round scheme based on averaging debiased lasso estimates, as proposed by \citet{lee2017communication}, is minimax rate optimal and finds the correct support, it nonetheless may output an estimate with a significantly larger mean squared error than that of our scheme.
 We conclude with a summary and discussion in Section \ref{sec:summary}.
 Proofs appear in the Appendix.